bsherman/ublue-kmods/README.md

 A layer to build extra drivers into an image for consumption by other images, based on [ublue-os/main](https://github.com/ublue-os/main) images.

 Included:
+- wl (broadcom legacy wireless) driver
-- xone driver
+- xone (xbox one wired/rf usb) driver
-- xpadneo driver
+- xpadneo (xbox one bluetooth) driver
 - ... plus all the goodies from *ublue-os/main* ...

 *nvidia* variants include packages from [ublue-os/nvidia](https://github.com/ublue-os/nvidia), primarily: